cavo789/blog/blog/2024/06/24/behat-introduction/index.md

     build:
       context: .
       args:
+        # Please update IDs below if you've another values by running "id -u" (UID) and "id -g" (GID) in your Linux console
         - DOCKER_UID=1000
         - DOCKER_GID=1000
+        # The name of the user in Docker; didn't have any importance
         - USERNAME=johndoe
     container_name: php-app
     working_dir: /opt/behat
     volumes:
+      # We'll synchronize our local project folder (on our machine) with the Docker container
       - ./:/opt/behat
 ```

 * Run `docker compose up --detach` to create your Docker container

 We'll check if the Chrome driver is correctly installed by running `docker compose exec -u $(id -u):$(id -g) app /usr/local/bin/chrome/chromedriver --version`.
 Same for the Chrome browser `docker compose exec -u $(id -u):$(id -g) app /usr/local/bin/chrome/chrome --version`.
 Nice!
+Seeing these values means Chrome is ready to be used.

 ![Chrome versions](./images/chrome_versions.png)

-Ok, let's do one more thing; we need to create our `composer.json` file since we need to include the PHP `behat` dependency.
+Ok, let's do one more thing; we need to create our `composer.json` file since we need to include the PHP `Behat` dependency.

 * Run `docker compose exec -u $(id -u):$(id -g) app /bin/bash` to start an interactive shell in your Docker container and be yourself (i.e. by using `-u $(id -u):$(id -g)` files and folders created in Docker will be owned by you),

 * Run `composer init` to start the composer wizard; type any value you want f.i.
     * Package name: `johndoe/behat`,
-    * Description: `Introduction to behat`,
+    * Description: `Introduction to Behat`,
     * Author: `John Doe`,
     * Minimum Stability: *Just press enter*,
     * Packate Type: `project`,